Q & A

 Are there intramurals and other types of recreation for students?

-Yes, but due to COVID-19, some fitness/intramural opportunities are being offered differently.
-Please have your student visit the Lasell University Intramurals and Recreation page for more information on what is available and to make a reservation.
+Yes!
+Please have your student visit the Lasell University Intramurals and Recreation page for more information on what is currently available.

 Where is the closest hospital, urgent care, and pharmacy?